danitseitlin/redis-modules-sdk-ts/README.md

 //Connect to the Redis database with Redisearch module await client.connect();

-//Setting a key
+//Deleting an alias
 const response = await client.aliasdel('key');
 expect(response).to.equal('OK', 'The response of the aliasdel command');

-//Disconnect from the Redis database with Redis Times Series module await client.disconnect();
+//Disconnect from the Redis database with Redisearch module await client.disconnect();
 ```
 ### Functions list